cal-itp/benefits/docs/explanation/enrollment-pathways/medicare-cardholders.md

     Note over Benefits: Successfull enrollment
 ```

-1. The transit rider visits the web application at benefits.calitp.org in a browser on their desktop computer.
+1. The transit rider visits the web application at benefits.calitp.org in a browser on their desktop computer or mobile device.

 1. The transit rider chooses the transit operator that serves an area where they want to ride public transit.